Sitecore-Community/Sitecore.Speak.Guidance/bestPractises.md

 First, you are making your MySubLibrary available by everyone.
 This means  any code written and exposed in that sort would be hard to track.

-Second, you giving the possiblity to anyone to override your implementation.
+Second, you are giving the possiblity to anyone to override your implementation.

 Anyone could do: